diglooo/nonplanarvase/README.md

 # nonplanarvase
-matlab script to generare a non planar gcode
+matlab script to generate a non planar gcode